aws/sagemaker-python-sdk/doc/amazon_sagemaker_debugger.rst

 To get started, you must satisfy the following prerequisites:

 * Specify an AWS Region where you'll train your model.
-* Give Amazon SageMaker the access to your data in Amazon Simple Storage Service (Amazon S3) needed to train your model, create an IAM role ARN.
+* Give Amazon SageMaker the access to your data in Amazon Simple Storage Service (Amazon S3) needed to train your model by creating an IAM role ARN.
 See the `AWS IAM documentation <https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html>`__ for how to fine tune the permissions needed.

 Capture real-time debugging data during model training in Amazon SageMaker
 ==========================================================================